-A particular advantage of the bottom-up approach rests in the fact that it tends to capture quickly the local maximum of the objective function.
-Whilst this may correspond to a 'pure' cluster, or a single speaker, it may also correspond to some other acoustic unit, for example a particular phone class.
-This is particularly true when short-term cepstral-based features are used, though recent work with prosodic features has potential to encourage convergence specifically toward speakers [20].
+- 1) Discrimination and purification: A particular advantage of the bottom-up approach rests in the fact that it is likely to capture comparatively purer models.
+Whilst they may correspond to a single speaker, they may also correspond to some other acoustic unit, for example a particular phone class.
+This is particularly true when short-term cepstral-based features are used, though recent work with prosodic features has potential to encourage convergence specifically toward speakers [23].
 In contrast, since it initially trains only a small number of models using relatively larger quantities of data, the top-down approach effectively normalizes phone classes, but it also normalizes speakers at the same time.
 To achieve the best discriminative power across speakers, a purification step becomes essential for both approaches: for the bottom-up approach, it is necessary to purify the resulting models of interference from phone variation, whereas for the top-down approach it is necessary to purify the resulting models of data from other speakers.
 Purifying phones involves phone recognition which is usually rather costly; purifying speakers, however, is much easier with some straightforward assumptions.
 We have achieved significant improvements in diarization performance using purification in our top-down approach.
-This recent work is presented in Section 4.4.
+This recent work is presented in Section IV-D. - 2) Normalization and initialization: Theoretically, the EM algorithm ensures that both the bottom-up and top-down approaches will converge to a local maximum of the objective function for a fixed size Δ .
+If the differences between speakers is the dominant influence in the acoustic space then we can safely assume that the local maximum represents an optimal diarization on speakers, as opposed to any other acoustic class.
+In this case, initial models are not predominantly important, and thus both bottom-up and top-down approaches will tend to provide similar diarization results.
+However, in addition to the speaker the acoustic signal bears a significant influence from the linguistic contents, and more specifically the phones.
+Therefore, the local maxima of the objective function may correspond to phones Q instead of speakers S if the speaker models are not well normalized, i.e. Q is not fully marginalized.
+This analysis highlights a major advantage of the top-down approach to speaker diarization: by drawing new speakers from a potentially well-normalized background model, newly introduced speaker models are potentially more reliable than those generated by linear initialization and model merging in the bottom-up approach.